 In recent years domestic and family violence referrals to child protection services have increased dramatically creating important interface issues between the two systems.
-This project explores the relationship between statutory child protection, family law, and community-based services that seek to support women and children exposed to domestic and family violence.
-There are five strands to the project: the State of Knowledge, Pathways, Case Studies, Perpetrator Accountability, and Action Research components.
+This project explored the relationship between statutory child protection, family law, and community-based services that seek to support women and children exposed to domestic and family violence.
+There were five strands to the project: the State of Knowledge, Pathways, Case Studies, Perpetrator Accountability, and Action Research components.

-Women’s pathways to service are examined using NSW, Western Australian and Victorian administrative datasets.
-The findings, together with an international scoping review on collaborative practice across child protection, family law and community-based services (the State of Knowledge), case studies of promising collaborative initiatives in five states, and analysis of interventions with perpetrators of domestic and family violence in the context of child protection (using a "case reading" process developed by David Mandel and Associates as part of the Safe and Together approach to building a domestic violence-informed child welfare system) will be synthesised through a participatory action research process to strengthen the co-design of the service systems in the five participating states: New South Wales, Victoria, Western Australia, Queensland and South Australia.
+Women’s pathways to service were examined using NSW, Western Australian and Victorian administrative datasets.
+The findings, together with an international scoping review on collaborative practice across child protection, family law and community-based services (the State of Knowledge), case studies of promising collaborative initiatives in five states, and analysis of interventions with perpetrators of domestic and family violence in the context of child protection (using a "case reading" process developed by David Mandel and Associates as part of the Safe and Together approach to building a domestic violence-informed child welfare system) were synthesised through a participatory action research process to strengthen the co-design of the service systems in the five participating states: New South Wales, Victoria, Western Australia, Queensland and South Australia.